 Policies can be paid with a single premium, up to age 95 or 121, or for a set number of years.

-Eligible to earn policy dividends, but are not guaranteed.
+Certain whole life policies are eligible to earn policy dividends, but are not guaranteed.

 Upon death of the insured, death benefit plus any remaining dividends will be paid to beneficiaries.

 Policy loans can be taken in the event of an emergency.
 Although they don’t have to be repaid; withdrawals, loans, plus accrued interest would be deducted from the death benefit before proceeds are distributed to your beneficiaries.

 Universal Life Insurance (also called ULs) is another type of permanent insurance.
 It is similar to, in some ways and evolved from whole life insurance.
 However, the actual cost of insurance within the policy is based on annually renewable term life insurance, which offers for two major benefits for consumers:

 - ULs offer the advantage of guaranteed level premiums throughout the insured’s lifetime at substantially lower premium costs, than a comparable whole life policy

 - Unlike other types of permanent and term insurance, ULs offer flexible premium payments and adjustable death benefits

 The death benefit can be increased (subject to insurability) or decreased, at the policy owner’s request.
 This is helpful when the unexpected happens and the needs of your family change.

 The policy premiums are flexible, from a minimum amount specified in the policy or to the maximum allowed by the contract.
 If no premium payment is received, the accumulated cash values can be used within the policy to cover the cost of insurance each month.